 - People per Site: 6

 There are no designated campsites in the backcountry zone.
-Backcountry camping allows overnight visitors to select their own primitive campsite, based upon certain conditions: At least 1/4 mile from any other existing campsite; at least 300 feet from water sources and prehistoric or historic cultural sites; at least 3/4 mile from trailheads or roads.
+Overnight visitors can select their own primitive campsite, with certain conditions: Sites must be at least 1/4 mile from any other existing campsite; at least 300 feet from water sources and prehistoric or historic cultural sites; at least 3/4 mile from trailheads or roads.
+Call (512) 389-8919 to make reservations; pick up your camping permit when you arrive.

 Permits are required for use of Primitive Road and Front Country Campsites and for Backcountry Zone Camping.
-Day Use visitors are required to obtain a permit for entry in to the park.
-All vehicles intending to use the 4X4 unmaintained road, are required to obtain and sign an Acknowledgement of Use of Four Wheel Drive vehicles and Motorcycles upon entry into these areas.
+Day Use visitors must obtain a permit before entering the park.
+Drivers intending to use the 4X4 unmaintained road must first obtain and sign an Acknowledgement of Use of Four-Wheel Drive Vehicles and Motorcycles.

 Park information and permits for day use and camping may be obtained daily, in person, at three locations: